March 2021: Table of Contents

 - The History of Hawai‘i From Our Files: City Signs Loved By Local Creatives

 - The History of Hawai‘i From Our Files: 4 Ordinary People Doing Extraordinary Things

 - The History of Hawai‘i From Our Files: Long Gone Noodle Shops

 Big events may be canceled, but these new looks are perfect for a party for one.

 For 15 years, Hawai‘i’s reputation as a food destination soared.
 Then COVID-19 came.
-As chefs and restaurateurs try to stay afloat and think ahead, everything’s on the table.
+As chefs and restaurateurs try to stay afloat and think ahead.

 By Lesa Griffith